Synchronising Data from External Directories

 How it Works

 Here is a summary of the caching functionality:

 - The caches are held in the application database.

-- Note that a user will not be able to log in until the synchronisation task has copied that user's details into the cache.
+- Note that a user will not be able to log in until the synchronization task has copied that user's details into the cache.

-- A periodic synchronisation task will run to update the database with any changes made to the external directory.
-The default synchronisation interval, or polling interval, is one hour (60 minutes).
-You can change the synchronisation interval on the directory configuration screen.
+- A periodic synchronization task will run to update the database with any changes made to the external directory.
+The default synchronization interval, or polling interval, is one hour (60 minutes).
+You can change the synchronization interval on the directory configuration screen.

-- You can manually synchronise the cache if necessary.
+- You can manually synchronize the cache if necessary.

 - If the external directory permissions are set to read/write: Whenever an update is made to the users, groups or membership information via the application, the update will also be applied to the cache and the external directory immediately.

 - All authentication happens via calls to the external directory.
 When caching information from an external directory, the application database does not store user passwords.

 - All other queries run against the internal cache.